-- Begin construction of local street and capacity improvements on Montlake Blvd and Lake Washington Blvd.
+- Begin construction of local street and capacity improvements on Montlake Boulevard and Lake Washington Boulevard

-- Continue building improvements to Montlake Blvd, Lake Washington Blvd and new off-ramp to 24th Ave E.
+- Continue building improvements to Montlake Boulevard, Lake Washington Boulevard and new off-ramp to 24th Avenue East

 - Complete demolition of the westbound Lake Washington Boulevard off-ramp and unused R.H.
-Thomson ramps (after new ramp to 24th Avenue E is open).
+Thomson ramps (after new ramp to 24th Avenue East is open)

-- Close 24th Ave E, extend existing bridge north to accommodate new off-ramps.
+- Close 24th Avenue East, extend existing bridge north to accommodate new off-ramps

-- Connect new West Approach Bridge North bridge to the new floating bridge.
+- Connect new West Approach Bridge North to the new floating bridge

 - Open new bridge and regional shared-use path